StrangeRanger/bash-style-guide/docs/guidelines/style.md

 <!-- TODO: Come back to... -->

-- **When to Omit Quotes**: Under specific circumstances, quotes can be omitted without causing issues.
+- **When to Omit Quotes**: Under specific circumstances, quotes may be omitted without any potential risk.
+A few common scenarios include:
     - **Arithmetic Operations**: Quotes are not needed within `$(( ... ))`, as [arithmetic expansion](https://mywiki.wooledge.org/ArithmeticExpression) treats the content as a single unit, preventing word splitting and globbing.
     - **Double Bracket Tests**: The `[[ ... ]]` syntax is a Bash built-in that protects against word splitting and globbing, allowing for comparisons and checks without requiring quotes.
-- **Caution**: Although there are other scenarios where quotes can be omitted, it is generally safer to use them to prevent unexpected behavior.
-Omit quotes only when you are confident that word splitting and globbing will not affect the desired outcome.
 - **When in Doubt, Quote**: If you are unsure whether quotes are necessary, it is best to use them.
 Quoting variables and strings by default helps prevent common errors and makes scripts more robust and predictable

 ///// admonition | Example